 Join me below for a 'new mercies every morning' short devotional and prayer.

 Jeremiah was able to get out of the pit of depression by practicing a spiritual discipline.
 He recalled to his mind the truths that he knew about God.
 He knew his bible well.
 He only had the Torah (our Old Testament) but He knew the promises of God and as soon as he recalled them to his mind and meditated on them, his depression lifted.

-Let's examine the 6 statements that Jeremiah made in Lamentations 3:21-25.
+Let's examine the 6 statements that Jeremiah made about new mercies every morning in Lamentations 3:21-25.